 We welcome volunteers to join us at our campsite!
-You are welcome to hang with the kids, spend time with the other adult volunteers, or hang out by yourself.
+You are welcome to hang out with the students, spend time with the other adult volunteers, or hang out by yourself.

 Dogs

 There are some MAC trips where volunteers' dogs are okay to come and others where dogs are not appropriate for a variety of reasons.
 If you wish/need to bring your dog, please check with the MAC staff first.